ckamtsikis/External_Rivet/README.md

-# External Package for Rivet 3 analysis
+# External Package for Rivet 3 analysis in CMS experiment at CERN

-This package is a software that provide you the opportunity to add your personal rivet analysis and make a MC event generation
+This package is a software that provides you the opportunity to make MC event generation using your personal rivet analysis

 # Installation